-When I decided to update our family room I knew that I wanted a white shiplap fireplace accent wall.
-The texture and rustic wood not only give the walls a bit of dimension, but it also adds a visual focal point for the room.
-Not to mention, I love the way shiplap looks!
-However, I was not interested in paying almost $10 per board!
-So I set out to find a cheap shiplap option.
+When I decided to tackle our family room makeover, I knew that I wanted a white shiplap fireplace accent wall.
+The texture and rustic wood not only give the walls a bit of dimension but it would also add a visual focal point for the room.

 What is Faux Shiplap?

 Since I was looking for a more budget-friendly option, I decided to go with a plywood shiplap wall.
 Since we had already tried this with our basement shiplap wall, I decided to do it again!

 We purchased a few sheets of 8×4 plywood from Home Depot and the nice thing is that they cut it for us!
 I wanted to go with a thicker 8-inch look, so we had them cut each sheet into 6 strips.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.